Simple Tips for Successful Tomatoes

 Choose a variety that does well in your area

-Consult others gardener in you area, nurseries or county extension agencies to help select what varieties do best for your area.
-Other considerations when selecting are disease resistance or days to maturity.
+Consult gardeners, nurseries or county extension agencies in your area to help select what varieties do best for your area.
+Other considerations when selecting are disease resistance, heat tolerance or days to maturity.

 Avoid over-crowding